kimpro82/MyPractice/C&Cpp/README.md

 - `STL` Practice : Container `Deque` and its adaptors `Stack` and `Queue`
 - Especially `Deque` is something greater than `vector` and `list`
+- `Prior Queue` that is also one of the container adaptor from Deque and consists of `heap` will be continued ……

 ※ All codes includes the following lines. :
 ```cpp